 - Monday 13 July - Friday 18 September 2020

 - Tuesday 6 October - Friday 11 December 2020.

 |Qualification||Diploma of Ayurvedic Lifestyle Consultant|

 |CRICOS Course Code||089840B|

 |Delivery mode||On-campus full-time or by correspondence

-(correspondence option is not available for international students).
+(correspondence option is available for both domestic students and international students).